seanmpuckett/sai/docs/comps.md

 	 ... later ...

-	friends gather via ageTotal into 0
+	friends gather into 0 using ageTotal

 #### LIMIT